alibabacloud-howto/microservices-with-kubernetes/README.md

     kubectl apply -f network/istio-virtualservice.yml
     ```

     After it finished, you can access to the website with HTTPS on your browser with your domain.
 For example, https://frontend-app.microservices.yyyyy.example.com/.
-You should see a warning because we used the Issuer of Let's Encrypt for stating.
+If you can see the website, the website works with HTTPS!
+However, you should see a warning because we used the Issuer of Let's Encrypt for stating.

     ![images/https_browser_warning_fake_cert.png](images/https_browser_warning_fake_cert.png)

 5. Change the certificate for production

-    We confirmed that the configurations work and we can access to the website with HTTPS.
-Let's update the certifacation for production.
+    We confirmed that the configuration about the certificate was correct and we can access to the website with HTTPS.
+Let's update the certificate for production.

     First, delete the temporary certificate for staging.